Amid the excitement of the Apollo 11 Moon

 returned from the surface of Mars.
 In this first release the Viking

-told the JPL photolab to balance the sky color a neutral gray.
+imaging team intended to balance the sky color a neutral gray.

-by later work, this was the first impression many had of what
+While superseded by later more accurate work, this was the first

-our neighbor world looked like on the ground.
-A few people continue
+impression many had of what our neighbor world looked like on

-to circulate claims that Mars really looks like this, generally
+really looks like this, generally with conspiratorial overtones.

 A later color image of a similar